classner/DijkstraIndexing.jl/README.md

 @assert d == 2
 ```

-Slicing expressions are exclusive in the macro and `end` refers to the position
+Slicing expressions are half-open intervals, including start and excluding the
+end.
+Steps are supported. `end` refers to the position after the last array
-after the last array element, making the notation concise.
-That means, that
+element, making the notation concise.
+That means, that `A[end]` will throw an
-`A[end]` will throw an exception and the last sequence element is accessed with
+exception and the last sequence element is accessed with `A[end-1]` (this is
-`A[end-1]` (this is consistent with, e.g., Python access for A[-1]).
+consistent with, e.g., Python access for A[-1]).

 ### Why not custom-index arrays?